ANCASCOCHA AND INCA TRAIL TREK TO MACHU PICCHU 7-DAYS

 Huayna Picchu or Mount Machu Picchu Climb Permits ($75.00) – Travel Insurance Available through World Nomads – Solo fee – private tent ($40.00) –

-NOTE: Inca Trail Trek requires an Inca Trail permit.
-Currently, dates through November 8 2018 are sold out of all 500 daily entry permits for the Inca Trail.
+2018 Availability: Inca Trail Treks require an Inca Trail permit.
+2018 dates through November 22 2018 are sold out of all 500 daily entry permits for the Inca Trail.
 For sold out dates check out our Alternative Treks into Machu Picchu which depart from Cusco, every day of the week, throughout the year.
-FYI.
-No company in Peru is able to acquire Inca permits when dates are sold out.
+November 23 to December 31 2018 dates are still available to book the 4-Day Inca Trail Trek.

 Guiding Peru has designed the 7 day Tour and Trek program from Ancascocha and Inca Trail to Machu Picchu for those visitors, tourists or guests who want to enjoy trekking on both the Ancascocha trail and the original Inca trail.
 The Ancascocha trail, in the Peruvian Andes, is considered a spectacular trail, off the beaten path, and is listed as one of National Geographic’s 20 Dream Hikes on their World’s Best Hikes list.
 On Day 4 of this tour you will get a chance to hike the Classic Inca Trail for three days.
 The Classic Inca trail is known for providing the best platform for enjoying an exhilarating hike in South America or perhaps the world.
 This impressive trail offers astounding trekking on the original paved Inca pathways where you will explore the Inca ruins along the way.
 On this trail, you will witness breathtaking, stunning scenery and pass through the cloud forest to arrive at the Sun Gate of the majestic Inca Citadel of Machu Picchu.